Timex IQ + Move Reviewed & Rated Review Facts

 , look elsewhere.
-What you get with the Timex IQ + Move is simplicity.
+What you get with the Timex IQ + Move is simplicity, and it is noted in each of the IQ+ reviews.

-While the Timex IQ offers pretty basic features when it comes to fitness tracking, it’s also capable of tracking sleep.
+While the Timex IQ offers pretty basic features when it comes to fitness tracking, it’s also capable of tracking sleep, as noted in many IQ+ reviews.
 You won’t get precise data, however, just information on how much of your sleep was light or deep.

 What’s missing in terms of advanced features is GPS functionality, though, without a way to time or log

-workouts, it wouldn’t really be useful.
+workouts, it wouldn’t really be useful, as mentioned in the IQ+ reviews.
 A heart rate monitor is also absent from the Move.
 Without a stopwatch and timer, the watch doesn’t offer much functionality, either.
 The IQ also can’t notify you of incoming calls or text messages, something that would significantly increase its appeal.

 It may come as a surprise, but the Timex IQ is Bluetooth enabled.
 Though it lacks GPS